maubanel/UE5-CPP-Functions-Templates-Classes/containers/README.md

 ##### `Step 14.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now in the **ArrayCounter.cpp** we can assign the variable in a single line with all four text strings.
-Unreal has included a range based loop for **TArray**'s where we can use the same syntax as a vector. with
+Unreal has included a range based loop for **TArray**'s where we can use the same syntax as a vector.

 ```cpp
 for (Ftext Ft: Cards)